rafaismyname/roms_downloader/README.md

 - [x] Parallel downloads
 - [x] Search title
 - [x] Change download destination folder
+- [ ] Independent downloads (start a new download while other is ongoing)
 - [ ] Unzip downloaded files (according to definitions per console (what files should be extracted, formats, etc.))
 - [ ] In-Library detection should be per title, and not per file existence (eg.: ignore extension)
 - [ ] Background Downloader